aivxx/Week7-Menus-1-/README.md

 Chest Animator
 -- Created parameters in animator for chest open/close -- Created Chest Behavior script for trigger of treasure chest

+Animations
+-- Created copy of chest open animator, recreated chest opening on X axis at 150 degrees over 60 frames/1sec.
+-- Added to ChestBehavior script to log when chest has opened - good code for adding sound upon a trigger -- Created firefly animations.
+Each firefly has a animation on it's pointlight to pulsate at different times and intensities.